This function allows a more manual control of spatial map changes

 List of vector pairs, defining corners of the polygon range (see also the

-from which the polygon coordinates will be extracted- lock
+regionargument) or a geographic region of the classslendr_regionfrom which the polygon coordinates will be extracted- lock

 Maintain the same density of individuals.
 If

-, the number of individuals simulated will be changed (increased or decreased) appropriately, to match the new population range area.
+FALSE(the default), the number of individuals in the population will not change.
+IfTRUE, the number of individuals simulated will be changed (increased or decreased) appropriately, to match the new population range area.

 Value

-Object of the class slendr_pop
+Object of the class slendr_pop, which contains population

 parameters such as name, time of appearance in the simulation, parent